 - The thickness of your heart muscle.

 The harder the heart has to work to pump blood, the more oxygen it needs.
-For example, when you exercise, your heart rate and blood pressure increase, which in turn increases your heart's demand for oxygen.
+For example, when you exercise, your heart rate and blood pressure increase.
+This in turn increases your heart's demand for oxygen.

 The main way to increase the oxygen supply to the heart is to increase the blood flow through the coronary arteries.
 Your heart increases the blood flow by widening (dilating) your coronary arteries.

-If your coronary arteries aren't able to dilate properly, your heart muscle may not be able to get the amount of oxygen it needs to function properly.
+If your coronary arteries aren't able to dilate properly, your heart muscle may not be able to get the amount of oxygen it needs to work as it should.

 Anatomy of the coronary arteries